tusharahujaa/Hand-Gesture-Recognition-Segmentation-2nd-Project/README.md

 # Hand Gesture Recognition + Segmentation(2nd Project)

-This is an extension to the previous project based on Machine learning.
+This is an extension to my previous project based on Machine learning.
 In this project, I incorporated a segmentation approach by applying the MaskRCNN segmentation model along with transfer learning based VGG16, InceptionV3 and RESNET50 models.
 Remarkable accuracy of 97.87%, 98.08%, and 97.46% respectively were achieved.

 ## Requirements
 ### Install Required Libraries